 State pension and income tax — the bill retirees don't expect.

-• The state pension is taxable income — it counts towards your annual earnings for income tax purposes.
+- ▸The state pension is taxable income — it counts towards your annual taxable income for income tax purposes.

-• HMRC does not deduct tax from the state pension at source.
-Instead, tax is collected by adjusting the tax code on other income, or via Self Assessment.
+- ▸HMRC does not deduct tax from the state pension at source.
+Instead, tax is collected through other routes such as PAYE tax-code adjustments, Simple Assessment or Self Assessment.

 Yes — the state pension IS taxable income

 A common assumption among people approaching retirement is that the state pension is tax-free.
 It is not.
-The state pension is classified as earned income by HMRC and is subject to income tax in exactly the same way as employment income or a private pension.
+The state pension is taxable income and is counted alongside other taxable income when HMRC works out whether any income tax is due.

 What confuses people is that no tax is visibly deducted.
 There's no payslip, no PAYE code applied to the state pension payment itself.
 The money arrives gross — the full amount, every four weeks.
 This makes it feel tax-free.
 It isn't.